 Many of us don’t pay much attention to the signs on our daily drive that indicate deer or elk crossings etc. This is because we know the area we live in and can assess the conditions of the road based on prior experience.

 When you are driving in places that you have never been to before, you will not have this insider information guiding your drive and you should always trust the signs.
-Large animals crossing the road can be significant hazards for cars and there is no need to get into a bad accident because you assumed that there would not be an elk on the road.
+Large animals crossing the road can be significant hazards for cars.
+Also, don’t get into a bad accident because you assumed that there would not be an elk on the road.

-Make sure that you look into the tree line or the brush at the side of the road once in a while as you drive so that you can see deer or other wildlife well before they enter the roadway.
+Furthermore, look into the tree line or the brush at the side of the road as you drive.
+This is so that you can see deer or other wildlife well before they enter the roadway.